 - Water is safe for consumption.

-The smiley face appears as soon as the incident UV-dose reaches that of the reference values stored in WADI, the water is safe to drink (removal of 99,99% of common harmful virus, bacteria an protozoa).
+The smiley face appears as soon as the incident UV-dose reaches that of the reference values stored in WADI and the water is safe to drink (removal of 99,99% of common harmful viruses, bacteria and protozoa).
 WADI in combination with SODIS is highly effective against bacteria and pathogens.

 SOLAR WATER DISINFECTION (SODIS)

 Solar Water Disinfection (SODIS) describes a natural process, during which UV-radiation from the sun eliminates harmful pathogens and bacteria in water.
 PET plastic bottles are filled with water and then exposed to sunlight.
 Over time the sun’s UV-radiation will make the contaminated water safe to drink.
 The SODIS method was researched and developed by the Swiss water research institute Eawag and is approved by the WHO and UNICEF.